What is the Goal of the Office of Educational Support Services (OESS) in the medical and pharmacy schools?

 How can I get an amazing head start?
 Core Topics in Biomedical Sciences during the summer!

-Although the CTBS course is offered to all students who have been accepted into the SOM or SSPPS, those with educationally diverse backgrounds are especially encouraged to attend (SSPPS students are encouraged to attend prior to their second year).
+The CTBS course is offered to all students who have been accepted into the SOM or SSPPS, and can ease the transition into the SOM curriculum.
+Those with educationally diverse backgrounds are especially encouraged to attend (SSPPS students are encouraged to attend prior to their second year).
 A significant number of students accepted into the SOM and SSPPS have majors outside of the biological sciences, and many have been away from full-time study for a year or more.
-The CTBS course can ease the transition for these students into the SOM curriculum.
+CTBS provides the opportunity to reawaken skills and master challenging topics for the SOM curriculum.

 What other services does the OESS provide?